DownHomeDigital AV receivers Best 2 Channel Stereo Receivers

 Primarily, I evaluated the design.
 This is a low-profile receiver, so you can easily add it to your stereo system without occupying much space.
 Regardless of a compact body, there are all types of ports needed for connecting this unit to different sources.
 There are 4 analog audio inputs and 1 output, so pairing it with a turntable or recording device is as easy as ABC.
 I connected my CD player and stereo speakers and have nothing to complain about.

 What makes this unit stand out from the crowd is sophisticated Bluetooth connectivity.
 In addition to the regular Bluetooth feature, there is Bluetooth Standby mode, which allows turning the receiver on/off using a phone.
-I tested this feature, and it worked flawlessly.
+I tested this feature, and it worked quite normally.

 Another bragging point is the possibility to switch between A and B speakers.
 This comes in handy if you want to get a powerful sound in one room or intend to transmit different audio signals in 2 adjacent areas.
 I tried both and was astonished by how gorgeous the sound was.
 The power output is 100 watts with 8 Ohm speakers.